Spark Benefits

 Spark is a statewide system that provides child care and early learning programs in Oregon with opportunities, resources, and funding to pursue improvement goals that matter most to them.
 Spark recognizes that every program is unique and supports them where they are, helping them grow in ways that benefit the children and families they serve.

-Start your Child Care Search
+Start Your Child Care Search

 Finding child care is one of the most important—and often most challenging—decisions families face.
 It can feel overwhelming to balance options, schedules, costs, and locations while wanting a safe and nurturing environment that supports your child’s growth and well-being.